crowds-cure/cancer/README.md

 ```
 $ npm start
 ```

+We are lifting a server to run this viewer because of `cornerstoneWADOImageLoader`.
+This package tries to load some of its depedencies using a hard code path that, if we open the `index.html` file with a browser, we have some load issues because of how the paths will be resolved.
+Using a server we create a virtual path which will solve this issue.

 ## DICOM Server
 This exaple expects a server running on `http://localhost:4000` which provides a file named *mock.json*.
 This JSON will contain a list of DICOM URLs to be downloaded by this viewer.
 Example below: